What are futures and how do you trade them?

 Call 010 344 0051 or email firstname.lastname@example.org to talk about opening a trading account.
 We're around 24 hours a day from 9am Saturday to 11pm Friday.

 Futures are financial contracts in which two parties – one buyer and one seller – agree to exchange an underlying market for a fixed price at a future date.
 Futures give the buyer the obligation to buy the underlying market, and the seller the obligation to sell at or before the contract’s expiry.

-With IG, you can speculate on whether the price of a futures contract will rise or fall with spread bets and CFDs.
+With IG, you can speculate on whether the price of a futures contract will rise or fall with CFDs.
 Since these products are financial derivatives, you don’t have to take on the obligation to buy or sell.
 Start trading futures today with an IG account.

 Trade with leverage

 Futures contracts are leveraged.
 That is, they enable you to receive increased market exposure for a small deposit – known as margin – and your trading provider loans you the rest of the full value of the trade.